whyayala/pixy-uppy/README.md

 ```

 7) Real content test
 - Try a short scene (10–30s) from a live-action and an animation source.
 Adjust `--tile-size` and `--threads` if VRAM errors occur.
-For 1080p→4K, either `-m general_x4v3` with post-scale, or a `x2` model twice.
+For 1080p→4K, either `-m realesrgan-x4plus` with post-scale, or run a `x2` model twice.

 Acceptance checklist
 - Output resolution matches requested (via ffprobe)